THE AMERICAN ASSOCIATION OF TEACHERS OF PERSIAN AATP

 The organization shall be known as the American Association of Teachers of Persian (AATP).
 The website address of the AATP is

 Section 1.2 - Offices and State of Incorporation

-The office of the corporation shall be located at the Department of Arabic and Islamic Studies, Georgetown University, 1437 37th St. NW, #207 Poulton Hall, Washington, DC 20057.
-The AATP has been incorporated as a non-profit with the Government of the District of Columbia (Department of Consumer and Regulatory Affairs – Corporation Division) on September 9, 2013.
+The office of the corporation shall be located at Persian Studies Program, Georgetown University, #207 Poulton Hall, 1437 37th St. NW, Washington, DC 20057 The AATP has been incorporated as a non-profit with the Government of the District of Columbia (Department of Consumer and Regulatory Affairs – Corporation Division) on September 9, 2013.
 The File Number is N00004808185.